 Often several treatments are required.
 Pets and children have to be out of the house during treatment, and two hours afterwards until completely dry.

 Will i have to replace the bed or mattress ?
 It depends on the type of bed you have and how bad the infestation is.
-The best beds for bed bug control are wooden slatted beds, as seen in the photo below.
+The best beds for bed bug control are wooden slatted beds.
 Divan beds and leather beds have large numbers of hiding places for the bed bugs to avoid the chemical treatments.
 Please ask our advice if you are replacing the beds.
 Mattresses do not normally need to be replaced, unless they are old or the infestation is particularly heavy.

 Do we have to dispose of pillows or bed linen ?
 Not normally, just wash the bed linen at 60 degrees where possible.